furkanmerterciyes/furkanmerterciyes/README.md

 - I am a double major student in Electrical and Electronics Engineering and Computer Engineering at Karadeniz Technical University.

-- I develop projects using technologies like Python, MATLAB and C.
+- I develop projects using technologies like Python, MATLAB, and C.

+- I am working on image processing with Python (using OpenCV), machine learning, and deep learning.

 - Gmail: **furkanmertee@gmail.com**